Displacement energy of Lagrangian 3-spheres: A second deformed Floer complex

 where the generators are chords of $G_{t}$ with ends on $L$ and $\varphi(L)$.
-Here we remark that when $\varphi$ is small $L$ and $\varphi(L)$ have the same one-pointed open Gromov-Witten invariants.
-Hence we can define this cohomology generated by chords with ends on $L$ and $\varphi(L)$, similar to Proposition 5.4.
-For a general Hamiltonian isotopy there may be wall-crossing phenomenon of the one-pointed invariants which can not be prevented only by Condition 1.1.
+Here we remark that when $\varphi$ is small $L$ and $\varphi(L)$ have the same one-pointed open Gromov-Witten invariants, under energy $E_{+}$.
+Hence we can define this cohomology generated by chords with ends on $L$ and $\varphi(L)$, similar to Proposition \ref{square}.
+For a general Hamiltonian isotopy there may be wall-crossing phenomenon of the one-pointed invariants which cannot be prevented only by Condition \ref{condition}.

 Then we use the perturbed Cauchy-Riemann equation to construct chain maps

 and

 We remark that the two maps are constructed by using the cut-off functions $\chi_{+}$ and $\chi_{-}$ respectively.
 Then chain homotopy map is constructed by using the cut-off function $\chi_{N}$.